 Another offering in an occasional series about travel and travel photography.
 This post features The Marriott Ranch in Hume, VA.

-We arrived at the Inn at Fairfield (aka The Marriott Ranch) in the early evening on a Friday afternoon in December, as ominous deep blue-black clouds of a gathering storm swirled around the ranch as far as the eye could see.
+We arrived at the Inn at Fairfield (aka The Marriott Ranch) in the early evening on a Friday afternoon, as ominous deep blue-black clouds of a gathering storm swirled around the ranch as far as the eye could see.
 The 65 mile trip from our home in Old Towne Alexandria had taken more than 2 hours.
 Traffic in Washington, DC is never good, but on Friday afternoon it is at its very wrost.
-The transition from a bustling urban scene to a primitive rural setting was welcomed.
-We were looking forward to this respite from the city, however brief.
+The transition from the bustling urban scene to a primitive rural setting was a welcomed one.
+We were looking forward to this respite, however brief.
 Although our destination, Hume, VA, was new to us, the trip through Fauquier County, VA was not.
-For nearly 7 years we had lived in Warrenton, VA, a sleepy southern town once The Seat of The Confederacy.
+For nearly 7 years we had lived in Warrenton, VA, a sleepy southern town that was once The Seat of The Confederacy.

 It was familiar territory.

 Once voted ‘One of The 10 Best Rural Counties to Live In in America’, Fauquier County has since experienced considerable growth and development, particularly in the northern regions near the suburban counties bordering Washington, DC.
 But that development has yet to reach the western areas of Fauquier County, which retains it’s simple, primitive beauty, born of rolling hills, horse farms and unobstructed views of the Blueridge Mountains.

 The 4,200 acre Marriott Ranch lies at the foot of that mountain range, only 18 miles from scenic Skyline Drive.